Grandparents as Babysitters –

 Boy, this one sparks a lot of controversy!
 There are 5 basic rules to follow when you are considering what and how much discipline that you can use with your grandkids – expectations, communication and love are the most important ingredients.
 But, let’s chat just a minute about discipline vs. punishment.
 Some people just can’t appreciate the difference.

 Punishment is when you dole out consequences based upon reaction or anger.
 Kids often will fear the punishment and YOU as well.
-Discipline, on the other hand, is the natural consequence (which should be decided beforehand) that is expected when a choice is made.
-The consequences are then administered without the influence of angry emotions.
+Discipline, on the other hand, is the natural consequence (which should be decided beforehand) when they make a choice.
+Then administer the consequences without the influence of angry emotions.
 These often make for great teaching moments. . .which is another one of our “commandments” – Thou shalt teach and inspire!
 (Really, you can go read it now if you want.)

 Disciplining grandchildren is so much about expectations.
 You might be surprised at how many times children will rise to the standard that you set for them – especially if they want to be with you.